-The Asian clam, Corbicula sp. is found in Otisco Lake.
+The Asian clam is found in Otisco Lake.

-2.9 Invasive Species Management
+2.9 Invasíve Specíes Management

-Invasive species management in Otisco Lake has focused on the aquatic plants, Eurasian watermilfoil and water chestnut.
-Mechanical harvesting and limited "suction dredging" has been used to help control an overabundance of Eurasian watermilfoil as we well as other aquatic macrophytes.
+▲ nvasive species management in Otisco Lake has focused on the aquatic plants, Eurasian watermilfoil and water chestnut.
+Mechanical harvesting and limited "suction dredging" have been used to help control an overabundance of Eurasian watermilfoil and other aquatic plants.
 These efforts have been funded privately and through New York State Finger-Lake-Lake Ontario Watershed Protection Alliance (FLLOWPA) funds made available to Onondaga County.
 A pilot one-acre benthic matting project was conducted in 2012.
-In 2013, matting was made available for seasonal use by lake residents through the Otisco Lake Preservation Association (OLPA).
+In 2013, matting was made available for seasonal use by lake residents through the OLPA.
 This popular program was expected to continue in 2014.
 An approximate one-acre area of water chestnut has been the target of hand-pulling efforts for successive years with the plant nearly eradicated from Otisco Lake.
 Public education and awareness efforts have been used separately and in conjunction with the Watercraft Steward Program thorough the Finger Lakes Institute to inform lake users about invasive invertebrate and plant species of concern or of imminent threat to Otisco Lake.
-Over the past several years, Cornell Cooperative Extension of Onondaga County has conducted workshops and other information sessions on invasive species for lake and watershed residents.
+Over the past several years, Cornell Cooperative Extension of Onondaga County (CCE) has conducted workshops and other information sessions on invasive species for lake and watershed residents.